jayrambhia/jayrambhia.github.com/_posts/2018-04-23-flutter-movie-ratings.markdown

 layout: project
 slug: flutter-movie-ratings
 title: Flutter - An app to get movie ratings on-demand
-description: Flutter - Movie Ratings - An open source android app to get movie ratings on-demand.
+description: Flutter - Movie Ratings is an open source android app to get movie ratings on-demand.
 Flutter is 100% Kotlin with a clean architecture.
+It uses OMDb and custom API to get movie ratings and displays it on the screen when you're browsing Netflix, Amazon Prime Video and other streaming apps.
+It also offers functionality to search movies and tv shows and create various collections.
 keywords: [android app, open source, kotlin app, android kotlin, clean architecture, movie ratings, netflix ratings, imdb, prime video, open movie database, accessibility services]
 ---